 Restaurant Overview: Wherever you happen to be in Austin, you’re never far from a Juiceland location.
 This fresh-squeezed beverage institution, which has been calling the city limits home since 2001, is as ubiquitous in the area as man buns and Willie Nelson references.
 This is, perhaps, due to the fact that no matter what your dietary restrictions may be, you can find something refreshing to sip on off their menu.
 Their fruit and vegetable-based raw juices and smoothies are already prime pick-me-ups for those who are meat and/or dairy-free, but those going hard on the protein can also get in on the action.
 Specifically, any of their fruit-based drink options can be subbed out with a cauliflower base — which allows those living their best keto or paleo lives to still sample their nutrient-filled thirst quenchers, without fretting over their carb allowance.

 What to Eat: The Wundershowzen smoothie has been Juiceland’s best seller for six years running and is bound to become your #1 pick as well after taking your first slurp.
 This dream of a drink blends together almond milk, banana (or cauliflower), spinach, hemp protein, and peanut butter.

 Now that you know how to fill your special-diet cravings, settle in nearby to make these allergy-friendly restaurants a part of your weekly routine.
-AptAmigo will help you find your next luxury apartment with their free real estate services.
+AptAmigo will help you find your next luxury apartment near your favorite vegan restaurants in Austin with their free real estate services.
 Let us know exactly what you’re looking for, and we’ll do the rest!